KavyaOberai16/Pizza-Shop/README.md

 # Pizza-Shop
+Hello There!
-This is a static and fun website that I have created using HTML and JavaScript with payment features like RazorPay.
+This is a static and fun website that I have created using HTML,JavaScript and Bootstrap with payment features like RazorPay.